Agoraphobia a Common Phobia

-Do you start sweating the moment you find out you need to step out of your house alone?
+Do you start sweating the moment you need to step out of your house alone?

 You do whatever you can to bring a friend along with you.
 But even then, you can’t let go of them for a second, fearing they might not be around when you need them.